How do you know if/when you've purchased a counterfeit medicine?

 What are the dangers of taking counterfeit medicines?

 - One of the biggest concerns is that you may not be getting the therapeutic benefit you expect from the medicine.
 For example, a medicine you count on to lower your cholesterol level—or to shrink a cancerous tumor—may not be providing any benefit at all.
 This is due to the fact that counterfeit medicines have been found to contain less than or more than the required amount of active pharmaceutical ingredients (API) used in the authentic version.
 Others have been found to contain the correct amount of API, but have been manufactured in unsanitary, unsafe conditions.
-There could be a number of harmful ingredients in counterfeit medicines – boric acid, rat poison, brick dust, talc and wall board have been found in counterfeit medicines before.
+There could be a number of harmful ingredients in counterfeit medicines – boric acid, brick dust, talc and wall board have been found in counterfeit medicines before.